TheSuperFluffyCat/LifeSteal-Plugin/README.md

 2. Place it in your server's `/plugins` folder.
 3. Start your server and configure `config.yml` to fit your server's style.

+## Feature Planned on Version 2

+1. PlayerDeathListener logic and added config option for no HP loss on full health ✅
+2. Crafteble Heart Items with config settings ⭕
+3. People with 0 heart get banned and can be respawened with a special item by other people - config ⭕
 ---

 💡 *Perfect for PvP-focused gameplay or unique server concepts – scales seamlessly for small and large servers alike!*